gerrrg/bbeUSD-gnosis-extractor/etherscan_warrior.md

 # Burning your bb-e-usd for the etherscan warrior
 There's a lot of steps here, but you can do it.
 Good luck.
 The ability to do this all via the UI is comming soon.

-## Note about approvals
-There's a lot of approvals required here.
-Normally unlimted approvals are a bad idea, but in this case, many of the tokens to approve are dead BPTs that will never have any value beyond the burn.
-For this reason and to make things simpler, big approvals are suggested in this case.
-Don't make a habit of it.
-That's how you get rekt.

 ## Following the TX
 This guide was built using some bb-e-usd in Tritums Multisginer Wallet.
 Links to each transaction from the test are provided.